acmoles/portfolio/portfolio/projects/ecosia.md

 ### Mobile team highlights

 <p>
 Early on, we had a standout success with the iOS App.
-The message from users was clear; the app was failing them with poor usability and missing browser features.
+Users were clear that the app was missing key browser features and lagging in usability.
 Browsing tabs were the top request.
-I worked closely with developers to shape an interface we dubbed the <Content-ModalLink label="Organiser">
+I worked closely with developers to shape an interface we named the <Content-ModalLink label="Organiser">
 <template v-slot:modal>

 <Content-FreeSection padding="is-small">